privateprep/coding-space-website/src/pages/custom/safety-policy.md

       as new information or guidance emerges.

-      **Starting 1/30/2022, all in-person classes require that students above the age of 5 have received their first vaccine dose.
-Families should continue to follow the manufacturer and vaccine site’s recommendations regarding completion of the second dose 21 days following the initial dose.**
+      **All in-person classes require that students above the age of 5 are fully vaccinated.**
     fgColor: "#9de2dd"
   - type: textOnly
     textAlign: left